 Where can I get more information about dyslexia?...

-The British Dyslexia Association and Dyslexia Action are both large charities whose websites have valuable information
+The British Dyslexia Association is a large charity whose website has valuable information

 'Understanding Dyslexia - A Guide for Families’ from the British Dyslexia SPlD Trust:

 • for children aged 7-11 years - written by parents with their 8 year old son, click here;